harrydowning/serl/docs/source/user_guide/lang_config.rst

 :Type: ``string``
 :Required: False

-The name of an error token to be used in the :ref:`grammar` property.
+The name of an error token to be used in the :ref:`grammar` object.
 The error token can be used to support :term:`panic-mode` parsing.
-Typically, a good place to use error tokens is before delimiters.
+Typically, a good place to use an error token is before a delimiter.

 This can be used to find more errors, rather than stop on the first, or if :ref:`meta-grammar-permissive` is set to :code:`True` allow execution to continue.